 LOOKING OUT AND LOOKING IN: WINDOWS, DOORWAYS, ARCHWAYS

-During a review of my photographs, I became aware that the subject of many of the photographs was of windows, doorways, and archways.
+While reviewing some of my recent photographs, I noticed that many of these photographs was of windows, doorways, and archways.
 I then wondered why windows, doorways, and archways caught my eye?

 Windows, doorways and archways are mysterious and ambiguous.
-They are frames whose content causes the photographer and the viewer to wonder and to imagine what is contained and what is revealed behind the frame.
-Whether one looks in or looks out, it is the mystery of what might be unconsciously imagined and ultimately consciously revealed that gives a personal meaning to a particular photograph.
-The unconscious level of seeing is, for me, the unique and personal thoughts or feelings that are projected into the frame.
+They are really frames, whose content causes the photographer and the viewer to wonder and to imagine what might be contained and what might be revealed beyond the frame.
+Whether one looks in or looks out, it is the mystery of what is unconsciously imagined and ultimately consciously revealed, that give personal meaning to a particular photograph.
+This "Unconscious Level of Seeing" creates unique thoughts and feelings that are projected into the frame.
 We consciously see the ornamental and formal properties of a window or a doorway or an archway.
-Imagination creates its own unique story, stimulated by what might be unconsciously hidden within the frame.
-It is from that unique story that memories, feelings and emotions emerge.
-It is this unconscious level of seeing that gives these photographs of windows, doorways, and archways their power.
+Imagination then creates its own unique story from which memories, feelings and emotions emerge.